Banking On Your Own Time : A Review Of NCB’s Mobile Banking App

 can’t topup in-app

 I love almost everything about this application.
 What’s more the look, feel and functionality is top notch.
-Even with all that the greatest thing for me is that it does what it says on the box.
-It There’s no hanging or itching or lagging, quite the oppositie, it is very snappy.
+The greatest thing for me is that it does what it says on the box.
+There’s no hanging or itching or lagging, quite the oppositie, it is very snappy.

 All that aside it’s still a ★★★★ 4 star app for me.
 On a whole it’s a solid platform, kudos to NCB for finally getting it together, atleast in this regard.